 In addition, peer tutoring supports are available for most Academy classes.
 Peer tutors are upper-class students who have aptitude in a certain subject and are trained in tutoring younger students.
 Most Academy teachers post assignments on Blackboard, and students are encouraged to keep track of deadlines and long-term assignments.
 Questions?
-Be sure to contact Rosemary White, Assistant Head for Academics and Student Affairs.
+Be sure to contact your child's faculty advisor.

 The Academy is a rigorous independent school.
-As such, our faculty spends considerable time preparing students for the rigors of University coursework a few years ahead of students at other schools.
+As such, our faculty spends considerable time preparing students for the challenges of University coursework a few years ahead of students at other schools.
 From our experience, we see that the students who are most successful in the University coursework are those who are able to build strong time management skills, make a habit of checking in with teachers regularly, and work to complete all assignments in a timely and thorough fashion.

-But we're also a fun community and hope that your child enjoys his/her time at Camp Burgess (Sept.
-27-29) and their days at the Academy every day.
+But we're also a fun community and hope that your child enjoys his/her time at Camp Burgess (Oct.
+3-5) and their days at the Academy every day.
 Camp Burgess is a great "break" from school work, and a chance for our younger classes to connect and bond.